koorikla/elk-k8s/README.md

 ### Test (on Minkube local cluster)

-- Run `minikube dashboard` and view logs from all the components (in case of GCE Stackdriver is automatically configured othervise id probably configure grafana against prometheus for multi-cloud support).
+- Run `minikube dashboard` and view logs from all the components (in case of GCE Stackdriver is automatically configured.
+Othervise id probably configure grafana against prometheus for multi-cloud support).
 With the current setup it sees all 3 logstash nodes as 1 container - i would put effort into spliting those if run in k8s.

 - Run `minikube service kibana`, this will open kibana dashboard in browser - In case of production k8s this would be replaced with k8s ingress resource witch would also hold SSL between k8s cluster and CDN.
 	- Default `username:password = elastic:changeme`